AMReX-Combustion/PeleLMeX/Docs/sphinx/manual/Tutorials_FlameSheet.rst

     amr.check_int = 2000

-As soon as this last key is specified, `PeleLMeX` will writte an initial and final checkpoint file.
+As soon as this last key is specified, `PeleLMeX` will write an initial and final checkpoint file.
 Note that checkpoint file and plotfile store different data.
 A checkpoint file will store all the necessary state data to enable a continuous restart of the simulation, i.e. the solution after 50 steps is exactly the same as the one obtained running 25 steps first, then restarting for another 25 steps.
 A plotfile will